Frame redundancy and Beurling density: Examples

 Applying \Cref{thm:main} to the setting described above yields the following new theorem on Gabor frames.
-It improves the main result on Gabor systems \cite[Theorem 1.2]{balan2011redundancy} in \cite{balan2011redundancy}, where it is assumed that the generating function belongs to the modulation space $M^1 (\mathbb{R}^d)$.
+It improves the result of Balan, Casazza, and Landau on Gabor systems \cite[Theorem 1.2]{balan2011redundancy}, where it is assumed that the generating function belongs to the modulation space $M^1 (\mathbb{R}^d)$.